Finance and Economics Discussion Series (FEDS)

 Central Clearing and Systemic Liquidity Risk

-By stepping between bilateral counterparties, a central counterparty (CCP) transforms credit exposure.
-CCPs generally improve financial stability.
-Nevertheless, large CCPs are by nature concentrated and interconnected with major global banks.
-Moreover, although they mitigate credit risk, CCPs create liquidity risks, because they rely on participants to provide cash.
-Such requirements increase with both market volatility and default; consequently, CCP liquidity needs are inherently procyclical.
-This procyclicality makes it more challenging to assess CCP resilience in the rare event that one or more large financial institutions default.
+By stepping between bilateral counterparties, central counterparties (CCPs) transform credit exposure, thereby improving financial stability.
+But, large CCPs are concentrated and interconnected with major global banks.
+Moreover, although they mitigate credit risk, CCPs create liquidity risks, because they require participants to provide cash.
+Such requirements increase with market volatility; consequently, CCP liquidity needs are inherently procyclical.
+This procyclicality makes it more challenging to assess CCPs’ resilience in the rare event that one or more large financial institutions default.
 Liquidity-focused macroprudential stress tests could help to assess and manage this systemic liquidity risk.

 PDF: Full Paper